 We know some of you will travel more than 4,500 miles/yr, and gas prices will probably climb back up over $3/gallon before too long, but we want you to see that - even using conservative estimates - our trailers can easily be less expensive to own than the initial investment might lead you to believe.

 ** COST OF OWNERSHIP — 10 YEARS @ 4,500 mi/yr **

 hauling with TUT Trailer ===> 45K mi @ 18mpg @ $3/gal = $7,500

 hauling with Traditional Heavy Trailer ===> 45K mi @ 15mpg @ $3/gal = $9,000

 Resale after 10 years …… $4,000

-So, when you look below the surface, it’s clear that the TUT trailer is a better overall value.
+So, when you take a closer (and more realistic) long-term look, it’s clear that the TUT trailer delivers a significantly better overall value.